Compare Date Ranges

 Anyone can export a PDF from Google Analytics and email it to a client.
 However, a PDF of graphs and numbers means little to the average business owner or head of marketing without explanation.
 Immediately, they’ll think of questions about the reports they see.
 How do the numbers relate to their business profits?
 Should they be concerned bounce rate has increased and shows up with a red font that screams “warning?”

 Your job, either as an agency or in-house analytics professional, is to explain what the statistics mean.
 Using a reporting product like Megalytic allows you the advantage of adding comments within the report so it shows more than just numbers, percentages, and graphs but actual explanation and insight.

-For example, let’s look at a table create by Megalytic's Monthly Site Metrics widget.
+For example, let’s look at a table created by Megalytic's Monthly Site Metrics widget.
 Reviewing the statistics, we can see sessions and users went down from the previous month.
-This decrease, obviously, would flag concern for a business owner who is concerned fewer people are seeing his brand.
+This decrease would immediately flag concern for a business owner who is worried that fewer people are seeing their brand.

 Digging even deeper into analytics reveals information not immediately apparent from this widget.
 While data shows exceptionally high traffic in July, much of the increase in visits came from a few blog posts ranking for high volume terms.
 However, these terms were not immediately relevant to customers looking for service.

 All this information helps guide a client or boss to look beyond surface statistics to understand the actual state of the website’s performance.
 In order to ensure whoever reviews the report understands the context and explanation behind the numbers, add a comment in the report explaining any potential concerns and pointing to what you consider positives and negatives.

 If you use Megalytic, you can easily add “Notes” widgets throughout your reports.
 Just select “Add Widget” and search for “Notes” to find this widget.
 You can then add whatever copy you decide to write up, ensuring your client or boss reviews the report with your reasoning and these insights in mind.